simbo1905/root-objects/README.md

 ### Running The Code

 The code is written using IntelliJ community edition.
-Create a new project from source selecting "maven" as the type.
+Create a new project "from source" selecting "maven" as the type.
 You can then run the test class which roundtrips all the objects to a database.

 You can build the code with commandline maven but for some reason the unit test isn't being run automatically.
-Since the purpose is to read the code not use it as a template or library fixing this is low priority to me.
+Since the idea is to read the code not use it as a template or library fixing this is low priority to me.

 ### The Problem Space